Chart Color Schemes

 Jindalee shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Jindalee is notably high, with 40.4% of residents aged 15 years and over holding university qualifications.
-This compares to 25.7% in Queensland (QLD) and 30.4% nationally as of the latest data point.
-Bachelor degrees are the most prevalent at 26.0%, followed by postgraduate qualifications at 9.8% and graduate diplomas at 4.6%.
-Vocational credentials are also prominent, with 29.8% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 11.5% and certificates for 18.3%.
+Educational attainment in Jindalee is notably higher than broader benchmarks.
+As of the latest data, 40.4% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 26.0%, followed by postgraduate qualifications at 9.8% and graduate diplomas at 4.6%.
+Vocational credentials are also prominent, with 29.8% of residents aged 15 and above holding such qualifications.

+This includes advanced diplomas held by 11.5% of residents and certificates held by 18.3%.
 Educational participation is high, with 30.0% of residents currently enrolled in formal education.
-This includes 9.4% in primary education, 8.6% in secondary education, and 6.8% pursuing tertiary education as per the latest available figures.
+This includes 9.4% in primary education, 8.6% in secondary education, and 6.8% pursuing tertiary education.

 Frequently Asked Questions - Education